algernon/keyboardio-worklog/worklog.md

 * Reviewed [Kaleidoscope#352][kaleidoscope/352], added my comments.
 * Commented on [Kaleidoscope#350][kaleidoscope/350].
 * Reviewed & approved [Kaleidoscope-Languages#1][kaleidoscope-languages/1].
+* Approved [Kaleidoscope-LEDEffect-Chase#5][kaleidoscope-ledeffect-chase/5].
+Incidentally, [Kaleidoscope-LEDEffect-Chase#2][kaleidoscope-ledeffect-chase/2] does something similar, but I think the former is a more complete, better documented fix.
 * Closed [Kaleidoscope#307][kaleidoscope/307], [Kaleidoscope-DualUse#11][kaleidoscope-dualuse/11], as they have been solved a while ago.

  [kaleidoscope-led-stalker/19]: https://github.com/keyboardio/Kaleidoscope-LED-Stalker/pull/19